IntelSoftware/SYCL_101/03_Modern/04_hash_tables.rst

 Map
 ===

 Now, we will move to the map containers, starting with **std::unordered_map**.
-According to C++ reference:
+According to the C++ Reference:

-    :code:`std:unordered_map` is an associative container that contains key-value pairs with unique keys.
-Search, insertion, and removal of elements have average constant-time complexity.
+    :code:`std:unordered_map` is an associative container holding key-value pairs with unique keys.
+Search, insertion, and removal of elements have average constant time complexity.

 This means that the most important information about :code:`std::unordered_map` is that it stores **key-value pairs**, where **key is unique** and the average access time is **constant**.
 The code below shows an example of a :code:`std::unordered_map` declaration where key is of type :code:`int` and value is of type :code:`std::string`:

 .. code-block:: cpp

    std::unordered_map<int, std::string> m;

-To initialize :code:`std::unordered_map`, we can simply assign values to it at the time of declaration.
-Please remember that the key values have to be unique.
+To initialize :code:`std::unordered_map`, we can simply assign values to it at declaration.
+Remember that the key values have to be unique.

 .. code-block:: cpp